Bill Wallis

-William Wallis (20 November 1936 – 6 September 2013) was a British character actor and comedian who appeared in numerous radio and television roles, as well as in the theatre.
+William Wallis (20 November 1936 – 6 September 2013) was an English actor who appeared in numerous radio and television roles, as well as in the theatre.

-Biography
+Early life

 Wallis was born in Guildford in Surrey, the only son of Albert Wallis, a trainee fishmonger turned engineer, and his wife, Anne, a nurse.
 He attended Farnham Grammar School from 1948 to 1955, where he was head boy.
 He gained a State Scholarship to St John's College, Cambridge, and while at Cambridge met Peter Cook and David Frost.
 When Cook and the team took Beyond the Fringe to Broadway, Wallis took over the roles played by Alan Bennett.